“No, a tortilla with only cheddar cheese and sour cream is not a good choice! Let’s add some taco meat to it.”

 LESSON 4: Good Choices All Day Long

-We had some Monsters help us look at the choices we make everyday as we read The Monster Health Book.
+We had some Monsters help us look at the Nutrition choices we make everyday as we read The Monster Health Book.
 In addition to reviewing that different nutrients come from different foods.
 We learned that at each meal has a purpose and the food we eat matters.
 The monster also taught us about wellness beyond our food choices, including exercise, self esteem and healthy habits.

-In lesson 1 we made lists of the foods in each food group.
+In lesson 1 of our Nutrition unit study we made lists of the foods in each food group.
 During this lesson we added some journaling to our lapbook.
 We answered some questions on the prompt cards.
 With so much exposure to different foods during our unit it was fun to see some what everyone chose to write.
 We also took time to think about our snack time choices.
 Its easy to reach for the left over holiday candy but there are other choices as well.
 Each person filled out the Snack Choices Tri-fold with their favorite choices.

 LESSON 5: How We Eat